Monicax24/BingDaily/backend/api.md

 ```

 ### Registering an Account
+`/auth/register`
+`authorization required`
-In order for a user to be registerd in the backend, they will need to send a registration request.
-The registration request should be formatted as such:
+For a user to be registered in the backend, they will need to send a registration request.
+The registration request should be formatted like this:

 #### Request
 ```